 In order to insure good clean water in all areas of the system, water division personnel will be flushing water lines at various times.
 Employees will request that young children not play in the water for safety reasons.
 If you have a problem or complaint regarding water quality, please call the Water Division.
 All water delivered meets the primary drinking water standards established by the California Department of Health Services and the U.S. Environmental Protection Agency.
-More on Water Quality can be obtained by reading the 2018 Water Consumer Confidence Report (CCR).
+More on Water Quality can be obtained by reading the 2021 Consumer Confidence Report.

 About Your Water Service

 The City of Hanford water system is a ground water system.
 No surface water is used by the water system.
 Water is pumped from 13 deep wells.
 Well depth ranges from 600 to 1700 feet.
 The well depth is determined by the water quality.